metaplex-foundation/docs/docs/candy-machine-v2/03-Configuration.md

 # Configuration

-The configuration in `CMv2` is now spacified in a single JSON file.
+The configuration in `CMv2` is now specified in a single JSON file.
 This allows you to save and reuse the configuration across multiple drops.
 Additionally, there is a single account on-chain that holds all the configuration of a Candy Machine and the values can be updated at any point.
 The way the Candy Machine operates depends on the settings used, and therefore it is the **most important part in setting up your Candy Machine**.
 It is crucial to understand how the settings work to decide which ones to use for your project.

 We will discuss a few examples on how to setup a Candy Machine, starting with the settings to configure a `CMv2` to operate in a similar way as a `CMv1`.